 To receive details of future rambles people can register with Greg, but that isn't essential.

 Contact email@example.com 01253 794206 or mobile 07514 006805

 The St Nicholas Singers

 We are a group of approximately 30 members, who meet together weekly for practice, fun and fellowship.
 Rehearsals take place in Church on Thursday evenings at 7.30pm, in term time.
 We lead some special services in Church during the year, and some of us sing in the choir stalls to support Sunday Worship.
-Our leader, and musical director is Dr. Kevin Morgan, Head of Keyboard at Stonyhurst College.
+We are very fortunate to have Dr Kevin Morgan, FRCO, as our leader and musical Director.

 Wednesday Get Together.

 The Wednesday Get Together is an informal group who meet up fortnightly on a Wednesday afternoon from 2 p.m. - 4 p.m. (dates are posted in the Church Porch) for an afternoon of friendship, chat, craft and a cup of tea.